Easy to Difficult Bible Trivia Quiz

 Answer C: Holy Spirit filled 120 followers.

-Approximately 3,000 people were baptized during Pentecost.
+Hearing the "Word" in their own language, approximately 3,000 people were baptized during Pentecost.

 Acts 2:1-13.